 This was one of the first towns to develop on the river as a result of mining.
 The town was established in 1849 by Captain Charles Weber who was a German immigrant.
 He came to the area with other gold rush miners but after failing to make it big as a miner decide to make a living supplying the needs to the miners.

-Weber used to the Spanish Land grant to buy over 49,000 acres of land at the current site of the Stockton city in 1849.
+Weber used to the Spanish Land grant to buy over 49,000 acres of land at the current site of Stockton in 1849.
 He then established a trading center on the land and had several names for it such as Mudville and Tuleburg before settling on Stockton.

 The town was incorporated in 1850 and given its charter in 1851.
-The city continued to flourish as a major shipping point on the San Joachin River until way after the gold rush had ended.
+The city continued to flourish as a major shipping point on the San Joaquin River until way after the gold rush had ended.
 Today the city is an important center in the economy of California.

 Prospecting for Gold on the River Today

-The San Joachin River is still an important gold mining river up to this date.
+The San Joaquin River is still an important gold mining river up to this date.
 Some parts of the river are more productive than others.
 You will generally find richer gold deposits in the headwaters rather than the lower section of the river.

 There are several points where you can pan for gold on its banks.

-The scenic San Joachin River Gorge is situated about five miles to the northwest of the Auberry.
+The scenic San Joaquin River Gorge is situated about five miles to the northwest of the Auberry.
 The recreation area stretches from Millerton Lake State Park Recreation Area to Fresno Lands.
 Here you have a chance to enjoy a wide variety of outdoor activities including gold panning, hiking or horseback riding.